waynevanson/css-ddd/readme.md

 If you have your css reset (remove browser specific elements), then you'll be able to use an additive approach.

+All the types are handy for developers creating parsers.

 The first half of the project is to get most of the types in a DDD structure.
 The second half will be adding a parser so it's W3C CSS compliant.